 7.1 Are there other standards or projects with a similar scope?
 Yes

-If Yes, please explain: Narrowband IoT is a standard of LTE included in 3GPP Release 13.
+If Yes, please explain: Narrowband Internet of Things (IoT) is a standard of LTE included in 3GPP Release 13.
 NB-IoT is designed to operate in 180 KHz wide blocks of spectrum.
 As such, NB-IoT cannot operate when the continuous spectrum is less 180 KHz, e.g., a single PLMR channel, in multiple adjacent PLMR channels of less than 180 KHz or in non-adjacent PLMR channels.
 NB-IoT is limited to a standard list of frequencies and is not designed to meet FCC requirements that are applicable for PLMR frequencies.
-A NB-IoT sector is limited to the throughput associated with a 180 KHz channel and QPSK modulation which does not allow for high throughput applications.
+A NB-IoT sector is limited to the throughput associated with a 180 KHz channel and Quadrature Phase Shift Keying (QPSK) modulation which does not allow for high throughput applications.
 In NB-IoT, the remotes receive the entire sector channel and therefore are subject to in-band interference in a non-adjacent channel scenario.
 NB-IoT does not support vacating a PLMR channel upon detection of voice activity within the channel.

 and answer the following